nonoche2/the-macOS-game-workaround-repo/README.md

 - [for Whisky](https://docs.getwhisky.app/game-support/index.html)
 - [for Porting Kit](https://www.portingkit.com/games)

 Sometimes, the Windows version of specific store launchers (GOG Galaxy, Epic Games Launcher, Amazon Games) can get updates which breaks support with the above software translation layers.
 A workaround is to use [Heroic Games Launcher](https://heroicgameslauncher.com/), a native launcher for Windows and Mac games for these stores.
+There is also a Mac-exclusive fork of Heroic, called [Mythic](https://getmythic.app/), which so far only supports the Epic Games Store and only runs Windows games with its own embedded version of Wine, while Heroic also allows to run games with external versions of Wine such as CrossOver.

 ## <a id="virtualization"></a>Virtualization